Nol3/Image-Gallery-Globant/README.md

 <h2>How to Run</h2>
 Clone the repository:

-Open terminal and put: "docker-compose up --build"
+Open terminal "cd ex00" and put: "docker-compose up --build"

-The app its going to run at http://localhost:3000
+The app will be running at http://localhost:3000

 <h2>TODO:</h2>
 Favorites Section: The section is in place, but the logic to tag and save favorite photos needs to be implemented.